alexjoverm/v-runtime-template/README.md

 [![npm](https://img.shields.io/npm/v/v-runtime-template.svg)](https://www.npmjs.com/package/v-runtime-template)

-A Vue.js components that makes easy compiling and interpreting a Vue.js template at runtime.
-Does this sound confusing?
-See the _[Why v-runtime-template?](#why-v-runtime-template)_ section.
+A Vue.js components that makes easy compiling and interpreting a Vue.js template at runtime by using a `v-html` like API.

 **[See Demo on CodeSandbox](https://codesandbox.io/s/884v9kq790)**

 ## Motivation

+This library solves the case where you get a vue-syntax template string on runtime, usually from a server.
+Think of a feature where you allow the user to create their own interfaces and structures.
+You save that as a vue template in your database, which your UI will request later.
+While components are pre-compiled at build time, this case isn't (since the template is received at runtime) and needs to be compiled at runtime.

+v-runtime-template compiles that template and attaches it to the scope of the component that uses it, so it has access to its data, props, methods and computed properties.

+Think of it as the `v-html` equivalent that also understands vue template syntax (v-html is just for plain HTML).

 ## Getting Started